audaki/minecraft-cart-engine/README.md

 ## Brief
 Audaki Cart Engine offers well designed and properly balanced, competitive and viable cart-based passenger transportation.

-This mod is server-sided only and based on Fabric.
+This mod is server-sided only (and SSP) and based on Fabric.

 ## Foundation
 This was mod was created since every mod I found that increased the speed of minecarts broke stuff and didn't